ssborbis/ContextSearch-web-ext/README.md

 If you're into that sort of thing, you can access any ContextSearch engine, folder, bookmarklet you've set a hotkey or keyword to in the omnibox.

-Format: `CS [keyword | hotkey] searchterms`
+Format: `cs [keyword | hotkey] searchterms`

-Say I've set a hotkey for Google to `g` in the [Search Engines Manager](#searchenginesmanager) and want to search for the term "movies", I'd type this in the URL bar (just kidding, I use the other menus) `CS g movies` and press Enter.
+Say I've set a hotkey for Google to `g` in the [Search Engines Manager](#searchenginesmanager) and want to search for the term "movies", I'd type this in the URL bar (just kidding, I use the other menus) `cs g movies` and press Enter.
 This will perform the search using whatever tab opening method I've chosen under Search Actions.

 If you've set hotkeys, they can be chained like so.
 |||